RSS

 Joseph Stalin’s 130th birthday is today.
 That he was ever born and lived out his evil, bloody life is a cause for despair and sadness.
 Joseph Stalin was, without a doubt, one of the vilest, most villainous dictators in history.
 Only Hitler surpasses Stalin in the annals of war and genocide.

 Russia’s remaining Communists, though, choose to ignore his crimes (or, perhaps they actually applaud them.
 Being Communists, you never know what they truly believe), and instead want to celebrate the birth of their long-lost hero.
-For those who may not be fully aware of what Stalin did in his criminal career to deserve this status just below Hitler in evil, here is a listing of Stalin’s crimes against peace, life, decency, and humanity itself:
+For those who may not be fully aware of what Stalin did in his criminal career to deserve this status just below Hitler in

 Satellite and Submarine Collisions–History’s Lessons